INTERNATIONAL TRADE RELATIONS

 Team / Essay Presentation # 2 – U.S. Legislative Case Study -- "U.S. Economic Legislation & Global Competitiveness of U.S. Firms."

-SPRING 2013 (Extraterritorial Legislation) -- Individual Essay and an Executive Summary (including 4-slide PowerPoint of Summary).
+FALL 2013 (Extraterritorial Legislation) -- Individual Essay.
+(Includes an Executive Summary, a 4-slide PowerPoint of Summary, and Research Links.)

 WEEKLY ASSIGNMENTS.
 (All readings are hyper-linked and are continuously updated during the semester.
 All reading material is Web based.
 Extensive use is made of the official Web sites of the institutions examined and other related trade sites.)